 The concept of investment strategy is used to determine whether the fund position is net short or net long.
 In the former, the net short position of that fund should be aggregated at the level of the management entity with the other funds having a net short position in the concerned issuer.

-Question 5e: In a group constituted only of legal entities performing exclusively management activities, how should calculation and reporting be conducted?
-Who should report?
+Calculation and reporting for a group constituted only of legal entities performing exclusively management activities